varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 The Pro-Rata algorithm will match 225 shares to the 300-share buy order and 75 shares to the 100-share buy order.
 Hence, both buy orders are partially filled.
 Here, the Pro-Rata algorithm fills 75% of both buy orders.
 ````

+### Order Routing and Market Makers
+In a classical face-to-face auction, the identity of the buyer and seller, or at least their representatives, is typically known.
+However, determining who the buyers and sellers are on an electronic exchange is impossible; you will (likely) never _know_ your counterparty.
+Instead,
+[Core](https://www.investopedia.com/terms/c/coreliquidityprovider.asp) and [supplemental liquidity providers](https://www.investopedia.com/terms/s/supplemental-liquidity-provider.asp), also called market makers, facilitate securities trading by providing a pool of shares, (which they own), so that buyers and sellers trade without having to locate and deal with each other individually.

 ---